Information for employers about late/non filing PAYE penalties, specified charges, inaccurate reports and how to avoid penalties in future.

 - it’s your first failure in the tax year to send a report on time (this doesn’t apply to employers who register with HMRC as an annual scheme or have fewer than 50 employees for the tax year 2014 to 2015)

-Existing employers with fewer than 10 employees, who take advantage of the temporary reporting relaxation, must remember to use late reporting code ‘E’.
+Existing employers, registered as an employer prior to 6 April 2014, with fewer than 10 employees who take advantage of the temporary reporting relaxation, must remember to use late reporting code ‘E’.

 How much you pay